amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 4. The Prototype Scope for Beans
 5. Spring AOP using Proxy Pattern
 6. Template Method Pattern in JdbcTemplate
-7. Decorator Pattern
-8. Event Handling using Observer Pattern
+7. Event Handling using Observer Pattern
-9. Strategy Pattern
+8. Transaction Management using Strategy Pattern
-10. Configuration Parsing using Composite Pattern
+9. Configuration Parsing using Composite Pattern
-11. Builder Pattern
+10. Builder Pattern

 ### Dependency Injection (DI) / Inversion of Control (IoC)